Staff Turnover: Definition, How to Measure It, and the Error That Fuels It (2026)

 The three errors that ruin turnover measurement

+One rule corrects all four and fits in a sentence: turnover per person, every week, cause logged, comparable across units.
+The accounting misunderstanding comes last and costs money: burying turnover inside the plate's food cost.
 It does not belong there.
-Food cost has a 32% ceiling per dish and carries ingredients only; payroll, recruiting, and replacement cost from turnover belong to the monthly break-even of the business, not the recipe.
-Confusing this leads to absurd decisions, like raising menu prices to 'cover' turnover that is actually fought with leadership.
-Diego F. Parra repeats it in every Masterestaurant mentorship: turnover is an income-statement line the manager controls, not a fixed cost to endure.
-Cutting avoidable turnover from 55% to 20% trims the cost by up to 63% and moves break-even two or three points without touching a single menu price.
-That is the definition of turnover with real impact on cash.
+Food cost carries ingredients only, with a 32% ceiling per dish; recruiting, payroll and replacement costs belong to the monthly break-even, not the recipe.
+Confuse them and absurd decisions follow.
+Raise the menu 5% to 'cover' the leak and this happens: guests resent the hike, turnover stays intact and the problem returns with interest.
+Diego F. Parra repeats it in every mentorship: turnover is an income-statement line the manager controls, not a fixed cost to endure.
+Cut the avoidable share from 55% to 20% and the cost drops up to 63%, moving break-even two or three points without touching the menu.

 And with AI?